Cuddly Toy (song): Beverley Knight version

-British singer Beverley Knight covered "Cuddly Toy" and released it as the second single release from her seventh studio album Soul UK, a tribute to UK soul artists.
-It was released in the UK on 28 August 2011.
-The B-side is a radio edit of Knight's cover of "Apparently Nothin'", the original of which also appears on Soul UK.
+The English singer Beverley Knight covered "Cuddly Toy" and released it as the second single release from her seventh studio album Soul UK, a tribute to British soul artists.
+It was released in the UK on 28 August 2011 by Hurricane Records.
+The B-side is a radio edit of Knight's cover version of Young Disciples's 1991 song "Apparently Nothin'", the original of which also appears on Soul UK.

-Knight's version of "Cuddly Toy" was added to the Radio 2 Playlist, entering the B-list, one list higher than previous single "Mama Used to Say".
+Knight's version of "Cuddly Toy" was added to the BBC Radio 2 Playlist, entering the B-list, one list higher than her previous single "Mama Used to Say".
 Knight gave her first television performance of "Cuddly Toy" on The Rob Brydon Show on 29 July 2011.

 Background

 Knight said of "Cuddly Toy" that "Roachford showed a cynical British media that British soul could also be fused with a rockier sound and not only work, but be a global hit.
 This, as well as many of his songs, influenced my own writing style."
 She also spoke of the B-side "Apparently Nothin'" by saying "This was one of those moments when the clubs successfully educated radio on what they should be championing, and the public "got" it, and it was a smash.
 I was one of that buying public.
 Lyrically this is sheer brilliance and relevant for every generation."